Employee Returned After Long Absence: Should We Pay Salary and Bonus? Legal Insights Needed

 garima singhwal

-I have faced a similar situation last month and have sent a show cause notice to the employee at his permanent as well as residential address, advising him to provide in writing the cause for his unauthorized absence.
+Dear Kosh, I faced a similar situation last month and sent a show cause notice to the employee at both his permanent and residential addresses, advising him to provide in writing the cause for his unauthorized absence.

 In your case, since you have already sent him the notice twice, I believe this employee has returned solely for the bonus and salary (in short, money).
 As per my understanding, when we provide every employee with the appointment letter and have it signed by them, every condition is clearly stated.
 It is specified that if an employee is absent for more than 8 days without sanction, their employment will be automatically terminated.